HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 ### Indirect Referral with Direct Light CBO

-Applies to Providers and Payers as the referral requester, and patient is assessed by a practitioner and referred to a Coordination Platform (CP).
-CP refers to a Community Based Organization (CBO) to deliver the service.
+Applies to Providers and Payers as the referral requester, and patient is assessed by a provider and referred to a CP.
+CP refers to a CBO to deliver the service.

 This section differs from the previous in that the interactions between the CP and CBO follow the Direct Light paradigm.
 The CBO will do a push to the CP.
 That is, CBOs without their own FHIR server will modify tasks directly on the CP FHIR server.